pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 All the requirements in Section 2.2 of {{?RFC9460}} apply.

-The DelegInfos element is a sequence of individual DelegInfo elements.
+The DelegInfos element is a sequence of individual DelegInfo elements and MAY be empty.
 The wire format of an individual DelegInfo element is the same as for a SvcParam element, but it references DelegInfo elements instead of SvcParam elements.